In this guide, we will provide instructions and troubleshooting steps to take when the power light on your Klipsch subwoofer is not displayed.

 Fix: Check and verify if the amplifier is working correctly.
 You can check with another audio device or use a multimeter.

-Issue: Sometimes, the fuse may get blown.
+Issue: Sometimes, for various reasons such as a power surge, your sub fuse may get blown.
 This may lead to the power light not turning on.
-In this case, you will not know if your subwoofer is on or not.

 Fix: If the fuse is blown, replace it with a new one of the same rating.
+Normally, all other components should be ok so you do not need to worry.
 Ensure that you consult the user manual or contact Klipsch customer support for guidance.

 4. Voltage Regulator Not Working Properly